raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 ```
 <a name="usbmassstorageboot"></a>
 ## USB mass storage boot
-USB MSD boot is now supported by the latest Raspbery Pi OS image (2020-08-20).
-After updating the bootloader using the following instructions a bootable USB drive maybe created by using the [Raspberry Pi Imager](https://www.raspberrypi.org/downloads/) to flash the latest OS image to a USB MSD device.
+USB MSD boot is now supported by the latest Raspberry Pi OS image (2020-08-20).
+After updating the bootloader using the following instructions a bootable USB drive may be created by using the [Raspberry Pi Imager](https://www.raspberrypi.org/downloads/) to flash the latest OS image to a USB MSD device.

 This is a new feature and we recommend you check the Raspberry Pi [general discussion forum](https://www.raspberrypi.org/forums/viewforum.php?f=63&sid=c5b91609d530566a752920ca7996eb21) for queries or interoperability questions.

 N.B.
-For other operating systems please check the maintainers website for USB boot support.
+For other operating systems please check the maintainer's website for USB boot support.

 ### Check that the USB mass storage device works under Linux
 Before attempting to boot from a USB mass storage device it is advisible to verify that the device works correctly under Linux.
 Boot using an SD card and plug in the USB mass storage device.
 This should appears as a removable drive.